Request Request an Appointment Forms Forms Call Call Us Map View Map Google Google Facebook Facebook

 Does getting a tooth extracted hurt?

-Not when Dr. Suggala and Dr. Albeer does it!
+Not when Dr. Suggala does it!
 Thanks to modern methods that include local anesthetic, dental sedation, and gently rocking the tooth (not pulling it), most patients don’t report feeling discomfort during the procedure.
 Our team understands that it can make someone feel nervous, so we’re always happy to answer questions and will take things slow on the day of the treatment so that remaining calm and cool is easy.

 Will I have to replace the tooth?

 Yes, it is always best to replace an extracted tooth as soon as possible.
 This will not only restore the appearance of your smile, but also its function, enabling you to chew and speak like normal.
 Plus, filling the gap will prevent the neighboring teeth from shifting.
-Dr. Suggala and Dr. Albeer offers multiple prosthetics that can be designed just for you, and he’ll help you choose the right replacement before your tooth is removed to expedite the process.
+Dr. Suggala offers multiple prosthetics that can be designed just for you, and he’ll help you choose the right replacement before your tooth is removed to expedite the process.

 Will I need to take time off of work?